-FHFA Strategic Plan for Freddie Mac and Fannie Mae Conservatorships.
-In May 2014, FHFA issued its 2014 Strategic Plan.
-The 2014 Strategic Plan updated FHFA's vision for implementing its obligations as Conservator of the Enterprises.
-On December 17, 2015, FHFA issued the 2016 Conservatorship Scorecard, which establishes objectives and performance targets and measures for 2016 for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.
+FHFA's Strategic Plan for Freddie Mac and Fannie Mae Conservatorships.
+In May 2014, FHFA issued its 2014 Strategic Plan which updated FHFA's vision for implementing its obligations as Conservator of the Enterprises.
+FHFA also issued annual Conservatorship Scorecards each year between 2014 and 2019.
+The annual Conservatorship Scorecards established objectives and performance targets and measures for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.